-In order to enter eternal life we must listen to Jesus and obey him.
-The alternative opening prayer puts this in practical terms.
-We have to tune our minds to the sound of his voice.
-Self-centredness can make us deaf to the voice of Jesus.
-Easy options can draw us into easier paths than the one he has traced.
-Pressure to abandon Christian principles is inevitable.
-But God is faithful and will not let us be tempted beyond our strength.
-No one can drag us away from him, The Father has entrusted us to his Son.
-The same God who kept faith with Jesus by raising him from the dead will also raise us by his power.
+To share in eternal life we must listen to Jesus and obey him.
+To put this in audio terms, we need to tune our minds to the sound of his voice.
+Self-centredness can intervene to make us deaf to the voice of Jesus.
+We can be drawn to follow an easier path than the one he has traced.
+Pressures to abandon our principles come and go.
+But we trust that our faithful Shepherd will not let us be tempted beyond our strength; nothing can tear us away from him.
+The same God who upheld Jesus and raised him from the dead will also keep us by his care.

-"Good Shepherd Sunday" is a good occasion for us to think and pray about how the catholic church will fare for priests in the future.
-In Ireland right now it appears that the average age of ordained priests is about sixty five, a statistic that demands significant change in how to recruit priests for the future, and what is to be expected of them.
-Padraig McCarthy made this point thus, "there is no such thing as a priestless parish.
-There may not be an ordained priest there, but the parish is a priestly people.
-How will this priesthood of the baptised take flesh in the coming decades?
-What factors which had value in the past are now hindering the mission of the church?
-What new model of ministerial priesthood is needed?"
+“Good Shepherd Sunday” prompts us to think and pray about how our church will fare for priests in the future.
+In Ireland right now priests are an ageing and diminishing group that it’s clear we need to re-think the conditions for ordination and re-imagine how to recruit Eucharistic celebrants for the future.
+Padraig McCarthy made the significant point that “there is no such thing as a priestless parish.
+It may not have an ordained priest, but the parish itself is a priestly people.
+How will the priesthood of the baptised be exercised in the coming decades?
+What factors from the past are now hindering the mission of the church?
+What new model of ministerial priesthood is needed?”

-1) Who will be the true shepherds in the coming years?
+1) Who will shepherd the church in the coming years?

-3) What needs to change so that each community can have the Eucharist every Sunday?
+3) What steps to take so that each community can have the Eucharist every Sunday?